 Doctor of Physical Therapy

-The Doctor of Physical Therapy (DPT) program consists of a 3 year, entry-level professional graduate program that prepares students to be eligible for licensure and entry into contemporary physical therapy practice.
+The Doctor of Physical Therapy (DPT) program consists of a three-year, entry-level professional graduate program that prepares students to be eligible for licensure and entry into contemporary physical therapy practice.
 The curriculum emphasizes a problem-solving, evidence-based approach to learning in addition to providing a wide variety of clinical experiences that are integrated throughout the program.
-Our faculty are experts in the areas of manual therapy, orthopedics, biomechanics, research, sports medicine, pediatrics, neuroscience, and general physical therapy practice.
+Our faculty are experts in the areas of manual therapy, orthopedics, biomechanics, research, sports medicine, pediatrics, neuroscience and general physical therapy practice.

-The Doctor of Physical Therapy Program is committed to providing high quality educational programs that promote an excellence in academic and scholarly achievement and prepares students for contemporary physical therapy practice.
-The program also prepares students to think critically, practice ethically, and engage in service to the community.
+The Doctor of Physical Therapy Program is committed to providing high-quality educational programs that promote an excellence in academic and scholarly achievement and prepare students for contemporary physical therapy practice.
+The program also prepares students to think critically, practice ethically and engage in service to the community.

 Professional and Educational Objectives

 - Function as safe, ethical and autonomous practitioners in a variety of settings

 - Use effective communication skills in all professional relationships including those with patients, colleagues, other health care professionals and families

 - Utilize critical thinking skills and principles of evidence-based practice for making clinical decisions using the patient/client management model